Special-Esmit/Yuma_SFT/README.md

 File Sharing With Security !

-Note : For Sharing File , Create Key and Send Key For Target ! (or creating one 32 byte key and set in yuma.conf 'Tr_Key')
+Note : For Sharing File , Create Key and Send Key For Target ! (or creating a key and set in yuma.conf 'Tr_Key')

 Platform : Linux (Tested On Arch Linux)